mondoohq/installer/docs/integration/registry/harbor.md

 # Harbor

 The [Harbor Registry](https://goharbor.io/) is an open-source container registry.
-To set-up the registry, follow the official [Harbor Installation and Configuration](https://goharbor.io/docs/1.10/install-config/).
+To set-up, the registry, follow the official [Harbor Installation and Configuration](https://goharbor.io/docs/1.10/install-config/).

 ![Mondoo Harbor Container Registry scan from CLI](../../assets/videos/harbor-scan.gif)